David Gentleman: Biography

-Gentleman was born in London and grew up in Hertford, the son of Scottish artists Tom Gentleman and Winifred Gentleman who had met at the Glasgow School of Art.
+Gentleman was born in Brentford, West London and grew up in Hertford, the son of Scottish artists Tom Gentleman and Winifred Gentleman who had met at the Glasgow School of Art.
 He attended Hertford Grammar School and the St Albans School of Art, did national service as an education sergeant in the Royal Army Educational Corps in charge of an art room in Cornwall, and then went to the Royal College of Art.
 He stayed there as a junior tutor for two years before becoming a freelance artist.

-He has lived and worked on Gloucester Crescent in Camden Town since 1956, and also in Suffolk, travelling only for work.
+He has lived and worked on Gloucester Crescent in Camden Town since 1956, and also in Huntingfield, Suffolk, travelling only for work.
 He has four children: a daughter by his first wife Rosalind Dease, a fellow-student at the RCA, and two daughters and a son by his second wife Susan Evans, the daughter of the writer George Ewart Evans.
 His and Susan's daughter Amelia, a Guardian journalist, is married to Jo Johnson, brother of former British Prime Minister Boris Johnson.

 His work is represented in Tate Britain, the British Museum, the Victoria and Albert Museum the Imperial War Museum, the Postal Museum, London and the Fitzwilliam Museum.

 Works

 Watercolours and drawings

 Gentleman paints and draws landscapes, buildings and people, and uses drawing in his design work.
 Many of his watercolours have been made in London and Suffolk and around Britain, on extended travels in France, Italy and India, and during briefer spells in South Carolina, East Africa, the Pacific and Brazil.
 He has held many exhibitions of these works.
 Commissioned series of watercolours have included landscapes for Shell, several Oxford Almanacks for the Oxford University Press, and interiors of the Foreign and Commonwealth Office for the FCO.

 His drawings and watercolours have been reproduced on textiles and wallpapers, dinner plates for Wedgwood and on a Covent Garden mug for David Mellor.
 His architectural drawings have appeared in House & Garden, The Sunday Times, New York Magazine, and on the RIBA's series of Everyday Architecture wallcharts.
 His most recently published watercolours were made as illustrations for My Town: An Artist’s Life in London, 2020.

 Wood engravings and a mural on the Underground

 Gentleman's early wood engravings were for Penguin paperbacks, greetings cards, wine lists, press ads, and books – Swiss Family Robinson and John Clare's The Shepherd's Calendar.
 He engraved a series of 32 covers for the New Penguin Shakespeare series.
 His wood engravings appear on many of his stamps, and in a 100-metre-long mural, his most widely seen public work.

 In 1978, London Transport commissioned the platform-length Eleanor Cross murals on the underground at Charing Cross station.
 It shows, as in a strip cartoon, how the medieval workforce built the original cross, from quarrying the stone to setting in place the topmost pinnacle.
 Its wood-engraved images of stonemasons and sculptors, enlarged twenty times to life-size, mirror today's passengers going about their day's work.